-In the far northeast corner of Glacier sits the remote Belly and Mokowanis Rivers.
+In the far northeast corner of Glacier National Park sits the remote Belly and Mokowanis Rivers.
 A backpack trip into Cosley Lake makes for a great early season hike while the Glacier high country is still covered in snow.

 Trail Vertical Gain or Loss700 ft